massaotani/task-manager-api/README.md

 Markdown
 # Task Tracker API (Spring Boot + MySQL)

 This is a robust RESTful Backend implementation for the [roadmap.sh Task Tracker](https://roadmap.sh/projects/task-tracker) project.
-While the original challenge suggests a CLI, this version provides a full API layer with a persistent MySQL database, Service-oriented architecture, and automated auditing.
+This version provides a full API layer with a H2 database, Service-oriented architecture, and automated auditing.

 ## 🚀 Features